• Skip to primary navigation

 Christine Rooney

-This easy gluten free Pumpkin Bread Pudding recipe is baked with cinnamon and topped with homemade caramel sauce.
-A perfect fall dessert!
+This gluten free Pumpkin Bread Pudding is a great fall dessert!
+It's made with brioche, cinnamon, and topped with a homemade caramel sauce.

 5 from 3 votes